 Mr. Schneider explained economies of scale under Ind.
 Code § 8-1-30.3-6 are generally understood to describe operational savings from larger size.
-He further explained in the utility industry, savings from economies of scale are typically expressed in terms of costs per customer.
-Jt.
-Pet.
-Ex.
-2 at 9.
+He further explained that in the utility industry, savings from economies of scale are typically expressed in terms of costs per customer.
 He stated that it is too simplistic, however, to simply compare Silver Creek's cost structure or rates to Indiana American's as doing so suggests an expectation of the status quo in terms of service.
 He said it is in the best interest of Silver Creek's customers to become part of the larger Indiana American customer base as the combined size will allow the customers to be served in a more cost-effective manner than Silver Creek can operate today as a stand-alone utility.
-Id.
-He added being included into a larger customer base will also benefit Silver Creek's customers by helping mitigate future rate increases due to the operational efficiencies.
-Id.
+He added being included in a larger customer base will also benefit Silver Creek's customers by helping mitigate future rate increases due to the operational efficiencies.
 He further explained that Silver Creek customers will directly see these efficiencies through a reallocation and optimization of headcount and reduced managerial overhead expense, the elimination of administrative services costs associated with operating a water utility, the addition of Indiana American's engineering expertise, and inclusion as part of Indiana American's prioritization program for infrastructure replacement and planning purposes, among many others.
-Id. at 10.
 Mr. Schneider testified that through the acquisition, Indiana American will reallocate employees from Silver Creek to optimize operation of the existing Silver Creek System and the larger Indiana American System.
 After the acquisition, all of the Silver Creek employees will fill roles that serve the larger Indiana American customer base, thus achieving a higher level of efficiency for the service provided to the customers of the Silver Creek System and Indiana American.
 There will also be lower payroll expenses and overall lower insurance costs borne by the customers of Silver Creek.
 Additionally, the Board of Directors positions and any associated expenses and compensation paid to them will be eliminated.
-Id. at 12.

-Mr. Schneider explained how Silver Creek customers will benefit from a reduction in administrative services costs and regulatory compliance through the acquisition given that the administrative costs associated with operating the Silver Creek System as a separate utility will be eliminated through the acquisition.
-Jt.
-Pet.
-Ex.
-2 at 12.
+Mr. Schneider testified that Silver Creek customers will benefit from a reduction in administrative services costs and regulatory compliance through the acquisition given that the administrative costs associated with operating the Silver Creek System as a separate utility will be eliminated through the acquisition.
 He explained there will no longer be a need for Silver Creek to hire outside consultants or employ internal people to provide tax, accounting, human resources, IT and regulatory compliance services, as all of these services moving forward will be provided by current Indiana American employees.
 Mr. Schneider described additional economies of scale to be achieved in the area of regulatory compliance, because currently, Silver Creek must complete its own sampling and submit compliance reports to the Indiana Department of Environmental Management ("IDEM").
 While Indiana American will continue to perform sampling as required by IDEM, Mr. Schneider explained there will not be the need for separate compliance filings, as the Silver Creek System will be reported as part of the Indiana American Southern Indiana Operations.
-Id. at 12-13.